GDSE-Examination/Thogakade/README.md

-This project is xxx project
+This project is Thogakade project

 app run
      setup gradle and run